 Only those brokers can be a member of those regulatory bodies, who meet these criteria.
 And that’s how the scammers are filtered out from the industry nowadays.
 So, before choosing your broker, you need to check with which regulatory bodies they are connected to.

 You can find brokers worldwide & everyone will give you the amenity of trading online.
 But still, look for the location of their headquarters because it means a lot to the FX industry.

 For example, most of the top-rated regulatory bodies are located in the UK or USA.
 And that’s why most UK or USA brokers can connect them to those top rate regulations.
-On the contrary, Indian or middle east based regulatory bodies are weaker than other regulatory bodies which result in weaker regulations to the broker licensed in India.
+On the contrary, Indian or middle east based regulatory bodies are weaker than other regulatory bodies, which results in weaker regulations to the broker licensed in India.

 Additionally, USA or UK brokers also open their branches in those countries.
 Therefore, if you check the HQ location first, then maybe you can get those strongly regulated brokers near to your house.
-Nonetheless, to open a trading account with USA brokers you need to share all your TAX info.
-So if you have a problem to share those documents, then you can go to the UK or Australia based broker.
+Nonetheless, to open a trading account with USA brokers, you need to share all your TAX info.
+So if you have a problem sharing those documents, you can go to the UK or Australia-based broker.

 Feature 3: Trading Platform & Software

 Trading platform & software are the main keys to you & FX market.
-That’s why you need to check which trading platform or platforms are being offered by the broker.
+That’s why you need to check which broker is offering trading platforms or platforms.
 Some broker offers their own trading software where some of them offer third-party platforms.
-And each and every broker will offer you a demo account with some demo balance so that you can practice on their platform before starting real trading.
+And every broker will offer you a demo account with some demo balance so that you can practice on their platform before starting real trading.

 The other well-known platforms are C Traders, Robinhood, Think or Swim, PTMC, Pro Real-Time, Pro Trader, Trading View, Interactive Broker, etc.